An AI-powered smart workout App

 Though Tensorflow for Android was at a heavy development stage, I made quick progress.
 I created design sheets and brainstormed first algorithms that use bounding boxes to track bodyweight workout.
 Eventually, everything came together and a first version of the app was born.

-I will, at a later stage, upload a video of how the app usage looks like.
-I have been thinking of polishing everything up, to bring the App to the Google PlayStore and may do so if I find the time.
+I recently decided to polish the App up a little to bring it to the Google PlayStore.
 I even thought of founding a Startup in the field of image-recognition-based workout tracking, but mixed feedback from some gyms I talked to has kept me from seriously considering this idea at this stage.
 Further feedback will be helpful - though I’d definitely try to switch to pose estimation based algorithms.